kvnang/frkennyang/src/posts/Last Things/index.md

 excerpt: In this article, I will provide a summary of the Last Things, namely, death; the particular judgment; hell, purgatory, and heaven; resurrection; and the last judgment.
 ---

 > To protest against God in the name of justice is not helpful.
-A world without God is a world without hope (cf. Eph 2:12).
+A world without God is a world without hope.
 Only God can create justice.
 And faith gives us the certainty that he does so.
 The image of the Last Judgement is not primarily an image of terror, but an image of hope; for us it may even be the decisive image of hope.
 >
 > —Pope Benedict XVI, *Spe Salvi*, §44